ausgerechnet/cwb-ccc/README.md

 </details>
 <br/>

-The corpus is located in this [repository](tests/test-corpora/), but you will have to manually update the path to the binary data files (line 10 of the [registry file](tests/test-corpora/registry/germaparl8613)) in order to make the tests, since the CWB requires an absolute path here.

-You can test the module using pytest.
+The corpus is located in this [repository](tests/test-corpora/).
+Using it, you can test the module with pytest.
 Make sure you install all development dependencies:

     pip install pipenv
     pipenv install --dev